West Papua Indonesia Travel Guide

 Marvel at the unique limestone karst islands, creating breathtaking panoramic views, especially at Wayag and Pianemo.

-Navigating the islands and mainland.
+Navigating the keys and mainland.

 Allow ample buffer time for all transfers, especially when connecting to flights from Sorong airport.